Updated: 28/10/2025

 What is Superdense coding ?

-Superdense coding is a quantum communications protocol that allows a user to send 2 classical bits by sending only 1 qubit.
+Superdense coding is a quantum communications protocol that allows a user to send two classical bits by sending only one qubit.

 The protocol